-You can also benefit from our one-on-one mentoring program and tutorial services.
+You can also benefit from our student leadership programs and tutorial services.
 Furthermore, members of the counseling staff are available to discuss any academic and personal issues that may arise.
 The Hostos family is also proud of our great facilities, which include a state-of-the-art library, two theaters, a swimming pool, an art gallery, science laboratories, and a student computer lab.
 The college also offers student clubs that appeal to a wide variety of interests, as well as numerous extracurricular activities.